- First Name

 - About Me

-Leah Payne (PhD, Vanderbilt University) is assistant professor of Theological Studies at George Fox University and Portland Seminary.
-She is also a senior fellow at the Louisville Institute and a Faculty Fellow at the William Penn Honors Program.
+Leah Payne (PhD, Vanderbilt University) is associate professor of Theological Studies at George Fox University and Portland Seminary.
+She is also a senior fellow at the Louisville Institute.

 - Recent Publications

 “President Trump’s Hidden Religious Base: Pentecostal-Charismatic Celebrities,” co-authored with Erica Ramirez, Religion News Service, August, 2020.

 “Paula White-Cain’s Evangelical Support Squad Isn’t as Surprising as It Seems,” co- authored with Aaron Griffith, Christianity Today, October, 2019.

 “Why Foursquare’s Female Leaders Have It Harder Today: The Pentecostal denomination was founded by a woman nearly a century ago, but it has failed to elect another female president since,” Christianity Today, May, 2019.

 “The Christian Conspiracies that Keep Evangelicals on Trump’s Side,” co-authored with Brian Doak, The Washington Post, October, 2018.